-Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, par alue \$0.0001 per share, one Redeemable Warrant to acquire ATAKU The Nasdaq Stock Market LLC one-half of one Class A Ordinary Shares, and one Right to 1111111 The Fusing Stock Harriet 220 acquire one-tenth of one Class A Ordinary Share Class A Ordinary Share, par value \$0.0001 per share ATAK The Nasdaq Stock Market LLC Redeemable Warrants, exercisable for Class A Ordinary ATAKW The Nasdaq Stock Market LLC Shares at an exercise price of \$11.50 per share AIAKW The Nasuay Stock Market LLC Rights to one-tenth of one Class A Ordinary Share ATAKR The Nasdaq Stock Market LLC
+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, par value \$0.0001 per share, one Redeemable Warrant to acquire one-half ATAKU The Nasdag Stock Market LLC of one Class A Ordinary Shares, and one Right to acquire one- AIAKU The Masuaq Stock Market LLC tenth of one Class A Ordinary Share Class A Ordinary Share, par value \$0.0001 per share ATAK The Nasdaq Stock Market LLC Redeemable Warrants, exercisable for Class A Ordinary Shares ATAKW The Nasdag Stock Market LLC at an exercise price of \$11.50 per share 1 Rights to one-tenth of one Class A Ordinary Share ATAKR The Nasdaq Stock Market LLC

 Indicate by check mark whether the issuer (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square
+Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$